Barakkol33/docs/defensive-programming/README.md

 ---

-# C++ (aka Cpp)
+# C++ (Cpp)

 ## Basics

 Cpp is a compiled language that combines low-level memory control with high-level abstractions.

-Imporant note: It has no garbage collector, so it is up to the user to plan objects destruction and memory cleanup.
+It has no garbage collector, so it is up to the user to plan objects destruction and memory cleanup.

 ```cpp
 #include <iostream>